‘Really had a lot of misconceptions’: Texas faith leaders visit southern border - NewsBreak

 “Really had a lot of misconceptions about what was going on,” Elia Moreno with the Texas Christian Community Development Network said.

-It’s no secret there’s a divide when it comes to our immigration system.
+It’s no secret that there’s a divide when it comes to our immigration system.

-The group of Texas faith leaders there this week was hoping to share their experiences, helping to put more focus on people instead of politics.
+The group of Texas faith leaders there this week was hoping to share their experiences, helping more focus on people instead of politics.

 “Today, we will get to see the unaccompanied minors,” Dametra Stevenson with the Texas Christian Development Network said.